 Brig.
 Gen. Robert Whittle Jr., U.S. Army Engineer School commandant, Col. Eric Towns, U.S. Army Garrison Fort Leonard Wood commander, and Shawna Swanson, Balfour Beatty regional director, answered questions and addressed issues from Soldiers and their families regarding various housing issues.The meeting saw a heavy turnout, with about 244 service members, families and leaders in attendance.

 "One of my chief responsibilities is to ensure the safety and well-being of the residents here at Fort Leonard Wood," Towns said.
 "I take that responsibility very seriously."

 Towns encouraged all residents to use existing reporting systems to request maintenance of their quarters, and encouraged candid feedback.

-"It is unacceptable for our families who sacrifice so much to have to endure these hardships in their own homes," he said.
+In a recent statement, Secretary of the Army Dr. Mark Esper said, "We are deeply troubled by the recent reports highlighting the deficient conditions in some of our family housing.""It is unacceptable for our families who sacrifice so much to have to endure these hardships in their own homes," he said.
 "Our most sacred obligation as Army leaders is to take care of our people - our Soldiers and our family members."